 SUSPENSION.
-Stopping the clock on the term of a household's Voucher, for such period as determined by RHA, from the time when the household submits a Request for Approval of Tenancy (Request for Lease Approval) until the time RHA approves or denies the request.
+Stopping the clock on the term of a household's Voucher, for such period as determined by RHA, from the time when the household submits a Request for Tenancy Approval until the time RHA approves or denies the request.